PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: PromptLoop

 \subsection{Implementation}

 As part of our implementation, we design the MLLM’s input to be denoised latent representations rather than raw noisy states $\bm{x}_t$.
-Specifically, we convert the noisy visual latent state $\bm{x}_t$ into its denoised estimate $\hat{\bm{x}}_t$, which lies closer to the data manifold and thus provides a more semantically meaningful input to the policy model~\citep{chung2022diffusion, yu2023freedom}:
+Specifically, we convert the noisy visual latent state $\bm{x}_t$ into its denoised estimate $\hat{\bm{x}}_t$, which lies closer to the data manifold and thus provides a more semantically meaningful input to the policy model:

+Notably, many studies adopt these estimates for the final sample estimation~\citep{chung2022diffusion, yu2023freedom}, even for evaluation with vision-language models~\citep{kim2025free2guide, singhal2025general}.
+We further provide empirical evidence to support this design choice (Appendix~\ref{supp-tweedie}).

-While our framework achieves structural equivalence, it introduces an additional computational overhead: the policy model must be invoked during every denoising step of the diffusion process.
+While our framework achieves structural equivalence, it introduces additional computational overhead: the policy model must be invoked during every denoising step of the diffusion process.
 This requirement also significantly increases memory costs, as both the diffusion model and the policy MLLM must be co-resident on the accelerator (\textit{e.g.} VRAM), or alternatively, incur large transfer times under offloading.
-Such constraints not only limit practical applicability but also complicate the seamless integration of our approach into existing user-level diffusion-based image generation pipelines.
+Such constraints not only limit practical applicability but also complicate seamless integration of our approach into existing user-level diffusion-based image generation pipelines.

 To mitigate these issues, we adopt a sparse refinement strategy, where \textit{prompt refinement steps} are defined as a set of timesteps $\mathcal{R} \subseteq \{1, \dots, T\}$ with $|\mathcal{R}|=N_R$.
 The policy model is applied only at these steps rather than at every denoising step.
-For example, if the policy refines the prompt at timestep $t_1$ and the next refinement occurs at $t_2$ with $t_1 > t_2$, then $\mathbf{c}_{t_{1}-1:t_{2}} = \pi_\theta(\cdot \mid s_{t_1})$ and remains fixed until the next refinement step.
+For example, if the policy refines the prompt at timestep $t_1$ and the next refinement occurs at $t_2$ with $t_1 > t_2$, then $\bm{c}_{t_{1}-1:t_{2}} = \pi_\theta(\cdot \mid s_{t_1})$ and remains fixed until the next refinement step.
 During training, $\mathcal{R}$ is sampled uniformly at random, while during inference it is deterministically set at even intervals.
-This design allows the policy to generalize to an arbitrary number of refinement steps during sampling.
+This design allows the policy to generalize to an arbitrary number of refinement steps during sampling, while introducing only minimal inference overhead (see Sec.~Runtime Overhead).